 It’s also a great buy if you own a Kindle, offering free access with Kindle Unlimited or a $2 fee without.

 ‘Great American Hunting Stories,’ Edited by Lamar Underwood

 I like essay collections, and this one is particularly cool.
 It includes a lot of writing by big names in history like Theodore Roosevelt, Zane Grey, and William T. Hornaday.

 This collection spans the globe, from getting charged by lions in the African bush to bird hunting in the American South.
-This particular collection published just this summer, so it’s hot off the press and ready for readin’ by a roaring fireplace.
+This collection is ready for readin’ by a roaring fireplace.

 ‘H Is for Hawk‘ by Helen McDonald